Pierre Laget: First suspicious death

 One morning in April 1922, Sarah Laget fell gravely ill, constantly vomiting and unable to get out of bed.
-Doctors suspected that she might be suffering from cancer, but were incapable of doing anything, as it was poorly understood at the time.
+Doctors suspected that she might be suffering from cancer but were incapable of doing anything as it was poorly understood at the time.
 Meanwhile, a seemingly unconcerned Laget tried to ease his wife's pain by treating her with herbal tea, which had secretly been poisoned with arsenic.

-On May 28, 1922, Sarah succumbed to her mysterious ailment.
+On 28 May 1922, Sarah succumbed to her mysterious ailment.
 Georges, her brother-in-law, informed the Alexandre family of his suspicions towards Pierre, which seemed to be validated when the family learned that Sarah had 262,000 insured for her children, but as they weren't old enough, it was temporarily given to their father.
 As for Laget himself, he seemed to quickly recover from his wife's tragic death.

 At the end of 1922, only a few months after Sarah's death, Laget decided to remarry, choosing his first wife's younger sister, Suzanne, as his bride.
-While the Alexandre family were unhappy with this predicament, as they were well-aware for the doctor's penchant for women and money, they still agreed to pay the 300,000 francs sum for the marriage.
+While the Alexandre family were unhappy with this predicament as they were well aware of the doctor's penchant for women and money, they still agreed to pay the 300,000 francs sum for the marriage.

 Second suspicious death

 In 1923, while Laget was preparing for his wedding, his aunt suddenly died, much to his indifference.
-Due to the woman's advanced age, it was recorded as natural and ignored.
-On January 26, 1924, Laget married Suzanne and later had a daughter with her: Micheline.
-After Suzanne took out a life insurance policy on herself in 1925, Laget decided to take advantage of the situation, buying himself a gigantic villa in Tarn and other real estate, where he frequently wend to spend his money.
-But by the end of 1928, he was broke.
+Due to the woman's advanced age, it was recorded as due to natural causes and ignored.
+On 26 January 1924, Laget married Suzanne; they later had one daughter, Micheline.
+After Suzanne took out a life insurance policy on herself in 1925, Laget decided to take advantage of the situation, buying himself a gigantic villa in Tarn and other real estate, where he frequently went to spend his money.
+By the end of 1928, he was broke.

 Third suspicious death

 In the beginning of 1929, Suzanne suddenly fell ill with symptoms similar to those of her sister years prior.
 Over the course of several months, she lost her eyesight and ability to speak, with her condition worsening even more by the summer.

-On August 12, 1929, Suzanne Laget died in her bed.
+On 12 August 1929, Suzanne Laget died in her bed.
 When questioned by her family, Pierre claimed that it was the result of a hereditary disease; unconvinced by his claims, the Alexandre family members looked into whether she had any life insurance policies on her.
-To their shock, they discovered that Suzanne had indeed been insured for 100,000, which would automatically go to Pierre in the event that she died.
+To their shock, they discovered that Suzanne had indeed been insured for 100,000, which would automatically go to Pierre if she died.

 In mid-August, Laget announced that he planned to marry for a third time, this time to one of his mistresses, a woman named Paule.
 This proposition was opposed by his sister, Marie-Louise, who also began to demand that he repay her a debt of 172,000 francs.
-Because of this, the two got into a heated argument, after which Laget decided that he wanted to get rid of his sister.
+Because of this, the two got into a heated argument after which Laget decided that he wanted to get rid of his sister.